 Let our artists-in-residence guide you through a creative process designed to help you find and develop your artistic voice.
-Arts workshop options in previous summers have included: music, theatre, dance, photography, visual arts, and filmmaking.
+Arts workshop options in previous summers have included: music, theatre, dance, photography, visual arts, and creative writing.
 In your workshop, create an original artistic project to present to the BCI community at the end of the summer.

 4:00PM: Free time

 Swim, hike, play basketball, volleyball, or softball, learn to read Hebrew, climb the adventure course, take optional classes, rest, or just hang out... it's up to you!